Don Wilson (pastor): Wilson and CCV

 Don is the founder of Christ's Church of the Valley, which has been in existence since 1982; he began services in a rented movie theatre.
 Since that time, Christ's Church of the Valley has held services in an elementary school, a strip mall, and a building known as ‘The Castle’.
 In 1996, Christ's Church of the Valley raised over $1 million in one day, purchased 50 acre of land in the northwest area of Phoenix for a permanent home.
 In 2006, CCV raised over $8 million on one weekend for the Ripple Effect campaign.
-This campaign is built two new buildings for Children and Youth ministries.
-These buildings opened fall 2008.
+As part of this campaign, two new buildings for Children and Youth ministries were built.
+These buildings opened in the fall of 2008.

 For the first four years on the new property, Christ's Church of the Valley held services in a ‘sprung’ structure with seating for 1,100.
 After holding six identical services each weekend, in January 2004, Christ's Church of the Valley moved into their new 3,000 seat multi-use structure on the 100 acre campus.
 Christ's Church of the Valley has over 22,000 in attendance each weekend at multiple services.